fraterrisus/walkthroughs/deathlord/equipment.md

 Most weapons grant a bonus or penalty to your **Hit** score; higher is better. **Dmg** shows the *maximum* damage, and if the weapon can attack multiple times there's a "2x" (etc.) in front of it.
 Some weapons also affect your **AC** (either up or down). **N.B.
 For the sake of this table, positive AC modifiers are *good*** (even though your AC wants to be as "low" as possible).

 **Special** effects are listed in an extra row.
 Items that "cast" a spell do so when you *Use* them; they usually come with a limited number of charges.
 The maximum number of charges is in parentheses, for example (#24), but you'll find items with less.
 Check your inventory; it will tell you how many charges are left. `#**` means infinite.
-A weapon that "slays" a particular monster type does double damage against them; see the [Monster List](index.md#monster-list) for types.
+A weapon that "slays" a particular monster type does double damage against them; see the [Monster List](bestiary.md) for types.

-## Hand Weapons (slot 0)
+## Hand Weapons

 <table>
   <thead>